 Popularity of electric vehicles is rising a level up every year.
 In 2018 the number of registered electric vehicles sold solely in the UK was above 50000.
 It has been reported as the most successful year so far in terms of electric vehicles battery market.
 The uncertainty and un-stability surrounding combustion and diesel powered vehicles is rumbling which led to a huge adoption and shift towards electric vehicles.
 However, electric vehicles especially cars are still not free of errors.
 Research studies show that electric vehicle batteries are temperature dependent.
 Charging time for a normal battery increases significantly when the weather is cold as compared to an EV battery.
 A DCFC charger has an increased efficiency of charging an electric vehicles battery to 80 percent just in 30 minutes.
 But at higher temperatures, somehow it exhibits inefficiency of 36 percent lesser charge in the same time span.
 So, the batteries are temperature dependent and degrade its efficiency under cold temperatures.
 But, technology effectively has been able to gain significant traction in the past five years but affordability is still a lacking parameter.

-The global electric vehicles battery market size is expected to reach $xx billion in coming years.
 One of the key factor fueling up the market is rising demand for electric cars.
 However there are several other reason responsible for driving the market for instance merger of key component manufacturers & increased number of OEMs as well as enhanced charging infrastructure.
 Besides, in coming future, the electric vehicle battery market specifically built for passenger cars will comparatively witness faster growth than the commercial vehicle.
 By knowing that usage of electric vehicles gradually lessens the high emission levels has fostered governments to promote it actively.

 Electric vehicles (EVs) and hybrid electric vehicle (HEVs) are the two factors that will dominate the global electric vehicle battery market positively.
 EVs and hybrid vehicles are primarily powered by batteries.
 Various countries are taking initiatives in towards reduction of global warming.
 On increasing verge, countries are offering tax benefits and incentives to mount the use of green vehicles like EVs and HEVs.
 Moreover, to involve more and more manufacturers for the production of EVs and hybrid vehicles, top vehicle market regions have started providing subsidies and incentives to them.
 This will be another factor towards the promotion of the sale of electric vehicle battery market in the upcoming time.